Scientific Name

 How to Grow and Care

 Blood Lily is very easy to maintain and doesn't require much attention.
-Just make sure not to put it in extremely hot temperatures or direct contact with the summer sun, and your Blood Lily should be fine.
+As long as it is not placed in extremely hot temperatures or in direct contact with the summer sun, it should be fine.
 An environment that provides partial shade will be perfect.

 This plant loves the summer temperature, so put it out in the upper 60 °F (16 °C) or higher if possible.
 Understandably, these plants cannot tolerate and survive frost in winter-like conditions.